 Personal access tokens for the DigitalOcean API and access keys for Spaces are generated and managed on the Applications and API page of the control panel.

-When you register a new account, you can provide an email address and password or choose Sign up with Google.
-Using Google Single Sign On (SSO) reduces the number of usernames and passwords people need to manage to access accounts on the web.
+When you register a new DigitalOcean account, you can either provide an email address and password or choose Sign up with Google.
+Using Google Single Sign On (SSO) reduces the number of usernames and passwords people need to manage to access their online accounts.

 If you’re already using Google SSO, you can click Remove Google SSO to switch to a username and password.

-Using two-factor authentication adds an additional layer of security against unauthorized access to your account.
+Using two-factor authentication with a username and password-based login adds an additional layer of security against unauthorized access to your account.
 Even if a bad actor gains access to your password, for example, they still can’t access anything without also having your phone.